What’s the first thing that comes to mind when you think about barbecue? Perfectly smoked pulled pork? Mouthwatering ribs? Or delicious pork chops?

 This is because reverse flow smokers redirect the hot air, and unlike with the classic offset smoker, there’s no hotspot.

-The reverse flow smoker was a more reliable smoker for me.
+How do I use a reverse-flow smoker?
+For me, it was a more reliable smoker.
 Also, it has a removable ash bin, which makes it easier to clean the cooking area.

-However, one thing where offset smokers took the prize is the grilling.
+However, one thing where offset models took the prize is the grilling.
 Compared to the reverse flow design, I found the Highland offset smoker to grill food more efficiently.

 Also, when I used the reverse flow design smoker, the smoke leaked, so I had to use a sealant.